 The neuroscience of habit formation.
 How dopamine creates cravings and how to use it to your advantage.
-In this guide, we break down everything you need to know, backed by behavioral science research and real-world experience from thousands of habit builders.
+This guide provides actionable strategies backed by behavioral science research and real-world experience from thousands of habit builders.

 Dopamine 101: The Anticipation Chemical